About the Author

 Nonfiction Books: In addition to his ongoing magazine assignments and private corporate work, Steve writes nonfiction books, among them City in the Sun, a History of St. Petersburg, Florida; Flying the Andes, a ghost-written account of Pan American-Grace Airways, (University of Tampa Press); Fun with the Family: Florida (Globe Pequot Press); 100 Florida Freebies and Cheapies (e-book).
 He has written chapters in a number of military-related books.
 He wrote, photographed, laid out and supervised the production of A Guide to Historic Architectural Resources and Historic Preservation in Unincorporated Hillsborough County, a 128-page book commissioned by a local government.

 Teaching: Steve started teaching nonfiction writing in 1988 for America Online.
 He has lectured throughout Florida on the subject of freelance writing.
-Since 1998, Steve has run WritersCollege.com which, with more than 60 courses, is one of the largest online correspondence writing schools.
+From 1998 to 2016, Steve managed WritersCollege. com which, with more than 60 courses, was one of the largest online correspondence writing schools.

 Memberships: Steve is a member of the American Society of Journalists and Authors (ASJA).
 He was founding president of the Bay Area Professional Writers Guild, a select group of full-time professionals in the Tampa Bay Area.
 He was one of the charter members of the Tampa Writers Alliance, an organization for beginning writers, and for many years conducted their nonfiction training workshop.